folding fanVarious patterns of

 Gauze pattern

 This pattern is made by breaking up the kanji character for "manji" into naname (naname) and connecting them.
-Some people believe that "man" was created by changing the kanji character for swastika, and the pattern representing a large number is connected in any direction, which is thought to have the meaning of "fudan chokyu," a wish for family prosperity and longevity.
+Some people believe that the kanji "man" was formed by changing the character "manji," and the pattern representing a large number is connected in any direction, which is thought to have the meaning of "fudan chokyu," a wish for prosperity and longevity of the family.

 Blue sea wave